Bat ray: Relationship with humans

 While the bat ray, like other stingrays, has a venomous spine in its tail (near the base), it is not considered dangerous and uses the spine only when attacked or frightened.
 Humans can avoid these spines by shuffling their feet when traversing shallow sand.

 Currently, the bat ray is fished commercially in Mexico but not the United States.
 Prehistorically, native tribes on the California coast (probably Ohlone), especially in the San Francisco Bay area, fished bat rays in large numbers, presumably for food.

 Commercial growers have long believed bat rays (which inhabit the same estuarine areas favored for the industry) prey on oysters and trapped them in large numbers.
 In fact, crabs (which are prey of bat rays) are principally responsible for oyster loss.
 Bat rays are not considered endangered or threatened.

 Bat rays are popular in marine parks, and visitors are often allowed to touch or stroke the ray, usually on the wing.

 Relationship with other animals

 The holes that bat rays leave behind after digging with their snouts allow smaller fish to eat the organisms hidden in the sand that they otherwise would not be able to retrieve themselves.
 These holes can be as large as 4 meters long and 20 centimeters deep.

-Life cycle

-Bat ray reproduction is ovoviviparous.
-They mate annually, in the spring or summer, and have a gestation period of nine to twelve months.
-Litter sizes range from two to ten — pups emerge tail first with their pectoral fins wrapped around the body, and the venomous spine is flexible and covered in a sheath which sloughs off within hours of birth.
-Bat rays live up to 23 years.